softeng-feup/open-cx-mr-simba/README.md

 * **Description**: The users of our application need to see and know what are the various sessions in each day's schedule.

-* **Preconditions and Postconditions**: The schedules need to have at least one activity in them; besides that, there are no major preconditions necessary for the use case's execution.
+* **Preconditions and Postconditions**: There are no major preconditions necessary for the use case's execution; the schedule should have at least one activity in it in order to observe anything (obvious).

 * **Normal Flow**: